Making ACME-DNS self-host work

 touch docker-build.sh; chmod +x docker-build.sh

-At this point build folder is created, and then we create docker-build.sh file.
+folder is created, and then we createdocker-build.sh

 #!/bin/bash